ssinakhot/stonehearth-mpe/README.md

     }

 ## Saving the game
 'radiant:client:save_game' only works on client side.
-The current thoughts are that it gets triggered on client side for a screenshot then a server side call is down in the internal C++ code.
+There is a check on the server side to only allow 'host' player to execute the save.
+This is set when the host provider connects or when loaded from the server_metadata.json file for a save_game.

 'radiant:server:save' exists, but crashes if called directly to the server.
 Assembly code kind of indicates this is where the save actually happens.

-according to stonehearthd.dll, the following strings are available related to 'save_game' 'radiant:client:save_game'   (tested) => leads only screenshots 'radiant:client:delete_save_game' 'radiant:client:get_save_games'
-'headless_save_game' => this is most likely the string to set the default saveid for a headless.enabled=true setting

-may have to use dll injection to add in hooks to allow saving the game to be called from server side.
+Maybe able to use dll injection to load in the player_id as host when the game loads.

 ## Bugs